-In the FLEXcyte 96-well plate (Fig.1B), the cells adhere as monolayers on flexible substrates.
+In the FLEXcyte 96-well plate (Fig.1B), the cells Figure 1.
+Flexcyte 96 technology adhere as monolayers on flexible substrates.
 While being deflected by the weight of the culture medium, rhythmic contraction of the cardiomyocytes lifts the membranes in the 96well upwards.
 These changes in deflection are quantified by means of capacitive distance sensing (Fig.1C).
-The unique Mean Beat Function of the software automatically visualizes the average beat of traces from one well per sweep, enveloped by the standard deviation.
-Additional parameters like amplitude, rising and falling times as well as beat duration are analysed via the obtained mean beat while the beat rate is examined separately (D) (Gossmann et al., 2016, Gossmann et al., 2020).
+The unique Mean Beat Function of the software automatically visualizes the C average beat of traces from one well per sweep, enveloped by the standard deviation.
+Additional important parameters like contraction force (mN/mm), AUC, rising and falling times as well as beat duration are analysed via the obtained mean beat while the beat rate is examined separately (D) (Gossmann et al., 2016 & 2020).